 This multi-week program teaches youth the importance of integrity and ethics and how both of those concepts affect them right now and in their futures.
 The workshop and project based learning curriculum offers an introduction to business ethics as well as personal character lessons.
 These lessons focus on topics like responsibility, character, values, and development, and the program concludes with each student presenting their project and signing the LIFT Commitment to Conduct.
+To get involved with the LIFT program, please reach out to Sarah Klinikowski at SKlinikowski@denver.bbb.org.

 Incoming commitment to “Respect and make an effort to understand and learn from my fellow participants”